OffhandForge/thoughty-users/README.md

 ## 5. **Login Attempt Limiting**

-To be implemented.

-- Use Redis to store the number of failed login attempts.
+- Redis used to store the number of failed login attempts.
 - Lock a user account after exceeding the limit (e.g., 5 attempts within 10 minutes).

 ## 6. **Event Logging**